Security

 Notable fixes and improvements to existing languages:

-keyword from ES6/7 is now supportedNew languages:
+async keyword from ES6/7 is now supportedNew languages:

 New styles: